 Because the femur is one of the strongest bones in the body, researchers see a connection.
 It has been found that 94% of patients with atypical fractures of the femur took Fosamax® and similar drugs.
 Additionally, most of these patients took Fosamax for more than 5 years.

 The Journal of Clinical Endocrinology & Metabolism found that patients using Fosamax are at more risk of fractures than control groups.

-If you have taken Fosamax for a long period of time and suffered a fractured femur without trauma, you should consider filing a lawsuit for compensation for the pain, suffering and expense of your injury.
+If you have taken Fosamax, or a similar drug, for a long period of time and suffered a fractured femur without trauma, you should consider filing a lawsuit for compensation for the pain, suffering and expense of your injury.
 We have experience dealing with class action lawsuits.